shashankbenakatti/shashankbenakatti/README.md

 Action generates data about yourself.

-I consistently strive to arrive at a O(n*n) solution.
+I consistently strive to arrive at a O(n^n) solution.